-Determining when the light bulb was first invented is, therefore, a nuanced question and one that requires we acknowledge researchers and scientists working long before and at the same time as Edison.
+Determining when the lightbulb was invented and who invented the lightbulb is, therefore, a nuanced question and one that requires we acknowledge researchers and scientists working long before and at the same time as Edison.

 Throughout the 19th century, inventors searched for a safer and more convenient method of producing light to replace open flames or gaslighting.
 Electricity became the favorite alternative.